nuejs/nue/packages/www/docs/project-structure.md

 ```

 With the system layer handling design, behavior, and logic, application development can focus solely on content and structure.
 Your system remains simple as your website/business grows.

+### Application UI folder
+If your application has several CSS/JS assets, place them in a `ui` folder within the app (like `blog/ui`) instead of cluttering the application root.

+### Home folder
+Your home page assets can go in a `home` folder to separate them from root assets that are shared across all applications.

 ## File types